carrotfarmer/sz/README.md

 A pragmatic way to view your file sizes.
 Think of it as an easier-to-use and more intuitive alternative to the [du](https://www.gnu.org/software/coreutils/manual/html_node/du-invocation.html#du-invocation) coreutil.

-This project is still under development and might contains bugs and crappy code!
+This project is still under development and might contain bugs and crappy code!
 Please open issues/PRs if you find something janky.

 ## usage